NCRP CAL FIRE Forest Health Pilot Implementation Grant

 • August 4: NCRP CAL FIRE Pilot Forest Health Implementation Project applications due.

-• Early September: Draft Project Portfolio presentation with CAL FIRE; CAL FIRE review and input.
+• September 4: Draft Project Portfolio presentation with CAL FIRE; CAL FIRE review and input.

 • October 18 – NCRP Quarterly Meeting (in-person, Del Norte County): LC considers/approves TPRC recommended suite of Priority North Coast Projects for NCRP CAL FIRE Pilot Forest Health Implementation Project Regional Grant.